 According to N.J.S.A.
 2C:36-2, “it is unlawful to possess for use drug paraphernalia with the intent to grow, harvest, prepare, store, or ingest a dangerous controlled substance.”
 Examples of drug paraphernalia include bongs, pipes, rolling paper, syringes, and more.
 If you are caught with paraphernalia, you can face up to 6 months in jail and have to pay a fine of $500-$1,000.
 In addition, your driver’s license could be suspended for up to 2 years.
 Fortunately, this charge has several potential defenses that your lawyer can use based on the circumstances.

-· You had the paraphernalia for medical reasons.
+You had the paraphernalia for medical reasons.
 For example, maybe the reason you had a bong in your car was because you have cancer and are approved by a doctor to use medical marijuana to ease side effects.
+Just because you are carrying around the paraphernalia, does not mean that you are currently driving under the influence.
 The state of New Jersey has a Medicinal Marijuana Program (MMP) that requires the patient to have a defined relationship with the prescribing physician.
 The patient must also be a New Jersey resident and diagnosed with a medical condition such as cancer, anxiety, MS, or Crohn’s disease, to name a few.
 If you are a part of this program, it will be easy to create your case with just a few simple documents from your doctor.

 · The paraphernalia is not yours.
 For example, a syringe is in your car.
 However, your brother, with whom you share the car, left it there.
 This defense is common in situations where people have roommates or share a car with another person.